-The current 47 countries, with a total of 1.00 billion people, account for 13.32% of the world's population.
-The vast majority comes from Africa.
+The current 47 countries, with a total of 1.10 billion people, account for 13.94 percent of the world's population.
+The vast majority come from Africa.
 This is followed by a few countries in Southeast Asia, as well as Oceania.
-Europe and America are unrepresented, with one exception (Haiti).
+Europe and America are unrepresented, with one exception, Haiti.

 Definition and criteria